Barrie Hough

 Barrie Michael Hough (17 January 1953 – 17 August 2004) was a South African author, journalist, playwright, and critic.
 He is best known for writing youth literature.
 He wrote in his native Afrikaans, however several of his works have been translated into English.

 Early life

 Barrie Hough was born in Johannesburg on January 17, 1953.
 His father died when he was five years old and his mother raised him and his two older brothers alone.
 Much of his work is based on personal experiences.
 His first novel, My kat word herfs, is autobiographical; Barrie had a speech impediment, like one of the main characters in the story, he stuttered.
 He also bred Siamese show cats.
 His second novel, Droomwa, is based on the time he spent with his family in Hillbrow as a child.
-He attended Voorbrand Primary School and later matriculated into Helpmekaar Boys High in 1970.
+He attended Voorbrand Primary School and later matriculated at Helpmekaar Boys High in 1970, where he was inspired to become a writer by his Afrikaans teacher, the poet Lucas Malan.
 He studied Communications at the Rand Afrikaans University (now the University of Johannesburg) where he obtained a Bachelor of Arts degree.
 In 1980 he obtained a Master of Arts degree in English with a thesis on the playwright Athol Fugard.